Quality CareFind out why Mayo Clinic is the right place for your health care. Make an appointment.

 Mayo Clinic offers appointments in Arizona, Florida and Minnesota and at Mayo Clinic Health System locations.

-It was thought that white coat hypertension was caused by the stress that doctor's appointments can create.
+It was once thought that white coat hypertension was caused by the stress that doctor's appointments can create.
 Once you'd left the doctor's office, if your blood pressure normalized, the thought was that there wasn't a problem.

 If you have white coat hypertension, talk to your doctor about home monitoring of your condition.
 Your doctor may ask you to wear a blood pressure monitor (ambulatory blood pressure monitor) for up to 24 hours to track your blood pressure during the daytime as well as while you sleep.
 This can help determine if your high blood pressure only occurs in the doctor's office or if it's a persistent condition that needs treatment.